MochiAndCake/CalculatorApp/README.md

 Author: Ann Soong

-The objective of this project is to create an android app that acts as calculator.
+The objective of this project is to create an android app that acts as calculator and a basic unit converter.

 User cases: